laravel/forge-docs/src/sites/applications.md

 ## Laravel Reverb

-Determining the correct server type for hosting Laravel Reverb depends on your conifguration requirements.
-You may use the table below to help inform your decision.
+Determining the correct server type for hosting Laravel Reverb depends on your configuration requirements.
+You may use the table below to help inform your decision:

 | Configuration                                                           | App Server | Web Server |
 |-------------------------------------------------------------------------|:----------:|:----------:|